2026 United States attorney general elections: Texas

 Attorney General Ken Paxton was re-elected in 2022 with 53.4% of the vote.
 He is retiring to run for Senate.

 Vermont

 Attorney General Charity Clark was re-elected in 2024 with 57.9% of the vote.
-She is eligible to seek re-election but has not yet stated if she will do so.
+She is running for re-election.
+She is being challenged by Republican Ed Kemon.

 Wisconsin

 Attorney General Josh Kaul was re-elected in 2022 with 50.6% of the vote.
 He is running for re-election.
 2022 Republican nominee Fond du Lac County district attorney Eric Toney is also running.

 Territories and federal district

 District of Columbia

 Attorney General Brian Schwalb was elected in 2022 with 97.5% of the vote against a write-in opponent.
 He is running for re-election to a second term.
+He is being challenged by Republican Manuel Rivera.

 Guam

 Attorney General Douglas Moylan was re-elected in 2022 with 46.2% of the vote.
-He is eligible to seek re-election but has not yet stated if he will do so.
+After considering a run for governor, he announced he was seeking re-election to a second consecutive term.
 Republican former legislator Tom Fisher is running for the position.